 Free market economics (or free market capitalism) advocates minimal government involvement in business and trade.

-This doctrine advocates that businesses be left without any interference from government in terms of regulations, taxes or tariffs preventing their operation from taking place freely.
+This doctrine advocates that businesses be left without any interference from the government in terms of regulations, taxes, or tariffs preventing their operation from taking place freely.

-Yet many advanced economies combine laissez faire principles with government intervention to reduce income inequality and fund needed social programs.
+However, many advanced economies combine laissez-faire principles with government intervention to reduce income inequality, and fund needed social programs.

-Economists contend that laissez faire can lead to monopolies, where one company dominates its market by manipulating prices, restricting supply or offering cheaper prices than competitors.
+Economists contend that laissez-faire can lead to monopolies, where one company dominates its market by manipulating prices, restricting supply, or offering lower prices than competitors.

-Antitrust laws exist in order to regulate these monopolies so as to protect consumers.
+Antitrust laws exist in order to regulate these monopolies to protect consumers.

-Others argue that laissez faire does not adequately protect workers, consumers or the environment from potentially hazardous products and companies, leading liberals to support regulation of the market.
+Others argue that laissez-faire does not adequately protect workers, consumers, or the environment from potentially hazardous products and companies, leading liberals to support market regulation.

-Opponents to this view point out that companies do not look out for general public needs and must be held accountable for their actions; profits made by large corporations may even lead to corruption, bribery or environmental degradation.
+Opponents of this view point out that companies do not look out for general public needs and must be held accountable for their actions; profits made by large corporations may even lead to corruption, bribery, or environmental degradation.

 No Government Regulation

-Lait faire refers to government that engages in minimal economic interference in people’s lives and economies, limiting its involvement only when absolutely necessary, such as to protect individuals’ safety or property rights; otherwise it should leave economic decisions up to free market forces as Ludwig von Mises believed they would provide the greatest productivity.
+Lait faire refers to a government that engages in minimal economic interference in people’s lives and economies, limiting its involvement only when necessary, such as to protect individuals’ safety or property rights; otherwise, it should leave economic decisions up to free market forces as Ludwig von Mises believed they would provide the most significant productivity.

-Laissez faire economics promotes capitalism because companies will be free to invest in their operations without fear of being penalized by the government for any bad decisions they make, enabling them to expand and hire more workers, providing them with resources they need to compete in the marketplace.
+Laissez-faire economics promotes capitalism because companies will be free to invest in their operations without fear of being penalized by the government for any bad decisions they make, enabling them to expand and hire more workers providing them with the resources they need to compete in the marketplace.

 Companies will be incentivized to innovate and produce more profitable products, leading to technological progress and economic expansion for all countries involved.

-Furthermore, businesses will operate without worrying about government restrictions and tariffs affecting them – further increasing revenue streams and revenue potentials.
+Furthermore, businesses will operate without worrying about government restrictions and tariffs affecting them – further increasing revenue streams and potential.

-However, laissez faire economics can lead to income inequality as monopolies will be able to charge higher prices for goods and services they provide, without government regulation preventing workers from receiving minimum wages – leading the rich to become even richer while the poor remain struggling – widening the divide even more between rich and poor.
-This presents a major problem since this further increases income disparity.
+However, laissez-faire economics can lead to income inequality as monopolies will be able to charge higher prices for goods and services they provide without government regulation preventing workers from receiving minimum wages – leading the rich to become even richer while the poor remain struggling – widening the divide even more between rich and poor.
+This presents a significant problem since this further increases income disparity.

-Negative externalities occur when benefits or costs associated with a good are not distributed equally among unrelated third parties, which leads to social problems that aren’t reflected in its price and may impact on all members of society in different ways.
+Negative externalities occur when benefits or costs associated with goods are not distributed equally among unrelated third parties, leading to social problems that are not reflected in their price and may impact all members of society differently.

-Examples include noise pollution, ocean degradation caused by industrial ships/aircraft, and air pollutants from factories – these effects could potentially have serious repercussions for human health.
+Examples include noise pollution, ocean degradation caused by industrial ships/aircraft, and air pollutants from factories – these effects could potentially have severe repercussions for human health.

-Laissez faire economics is an economic philosophy which rejects government regulation of businesses as they believe supply and demand should determine economic outcomes.
+Laissez-faire economics is an economic philosophy that rejects government regulation of businesses as they believe supply and demand should determine economic outcomes.

-They favor free trade while rejecting protectionism which limits international commerce; encouraging domestic production while aiding the economy but limiting competition at the same time.
+They favor free trade while rejecting protectionism, which limits international commerce, encouraging domestic production while aiding the economy but limiting competition simultaneously.

-As it’s often associated with capitalism, laissez faire has come to symbolize non-capitalist economic systems such as market socialism.
+As it has often been associated with capitalism, laissez-faire has come to symbolize non-capitalist economic systems such as market socialism.

-Laissez faire economics is founded upon the fundamental belief that private property and individual freedom are vitally important components of a healthy society.
+Laissez-faire economics is founded upon the fundamental belief that private property and individual freedom are vital components of a healthy society.

-People benefit from working hard and providing goods consumers want, with those failing to meet consumer demands going out of business and creating an ongoing process of creative destruction which ultimately results in an improved functioning economy.
+People benefit from working hard and providing goods consumers want, with those failing to meet consumer demands going out of business and creating an ongoing process of creative destruction, ultimately resulting in an improved functioning economy.

-A lack of government regulations allows wealthy vested interests to dominate business by creating monopolies which charge higher prices and limit supply, leading to greater wealth inequality.
+A lack of government regulations allows wealthy vested interests to dominate business by creating monopolies that charge higher prices and limit supply, leading to greater wealth inequality.

-The French term, laissez faire, translates as “let go,” and refers to a doctrine advocating minimal government interference in the economy and business affairs of citizens.
+The French term laissez-faire translates as “let go” and refers to a doctrine advocating minimal government interference in citizens’ economy and business affairs.

-The philosophy behind it was articulated by eighteenth-century French economists known as the Physiocrats who believed in unfettered trade with no price controls imposed by government.
+The philosophy behind it was articulated by eighteenth-century French economists known as the Physiocrats, who believed in unfettered trade with no price controls imposed by the government.

-Proponents believe that governments should only intervene when life, liberty or property of an individual are at stake; furthermore they oppose regulations, taxes tariffs or subsidies as being anti-production and counterproductive.
+Proponents believe that governments should only intervene when an individual’s life, liberty, or property is at stake; furthermore, they oppose regulations, taxes, tariffs, or subsidies as being anti-production and counterproductive.

-Negative externalities, income inequality and monopolies are among the key disadvantages of laissez faire economics, while its concentration of wealth causes inequality by leaving those at the bottom of society without adequate income.
+Negative externalities, income inequality, and monopolies are among the key disadvantages of laissez-faire economics.
+At the same time, its concentration of wealth causes inequality by leaving those at the bottom of society without adequate income.

-Vested interests may become corrupt as they take advantage of power imbalances between rich and poor in business decisions that lead to bad results; additionally it leads to unequal distribution of public goods like education and healthcare due to wealthier individuals being able to afford these services more than those at lower economic rungs; finally it erodes social cohesiveness by failing to represent all interests across communities within society within its economy.
+Vested interests may become corrupt as they take advantage of power imbalances between rich and poor in business decisions that lead to wrong results; additionally, it leads to unequal distribution of public goods like education and healthcare due to wealthier individuals being able to afford these services more than those at lower economic rungs; finally, it erodes social cohesiveness by failing to represent all interests across communities within society within its economy.